 - First three pints of blood used in a medical procedure

 High Deductible Plan G is eligible for anyone who has become eligible for Medicare on or after January 1, 2020.
 However, if you were eligible for Medicare before January 1, you will only be eligible for the High Deductible Plan F. High Deductible Plan F offers the same benefits, including the coverage for the Part B deductible.

 MediGap Plan G Cost-Sharing

-One of the best aspects of Medicare Supplement Plan G is the limited out-of-pocket.
-With MediGap Plan G, you are responsible for the Medicare Part B annual deductible, but that is it!
+One of the best aspects of Medigap Plan G is the limited out-of-pocket costs.
+With Medigap Plan G, you are responsible for the Medicare Part B annual deductible, but that is it!
 There are no other coinsurances, copayments, or deductibles with this plan.
-The Part B annual deductible is $198.
+The Part B annual deductible is $233.
 Once you have met this deductible, you are fully covered for the rest of the year!

-When comparing Medicare Supplement plans, it is important to remember that the only difference between Plan G and Plan F is this annual Part B deductible.
-Typically, however, the difference in premium for the year is almost always higher than $198, so Plan G is a more cost-efficient plan the majority of times.
+When comparing Medicare Supplement Plans, it is important to remember that the only difference between Plan G and Plan F is this annual Part B deductible.
+Typically, however, the difference in premium for the year is almost always higher than $233, so Plan G is a more cost-efficient plan the majority of the time.

 Here is a small example of how Plan G works for your healthcare and covering those gaps in your Medicare coverage.